Apidcloud/ApidDevConfigs/README.md

     $ git clone git://github.com/zsh-users/zsh-autosuggestions $ZSH_CUSTOM/plugins/zsh-autosuggestions
     ```

-2. Add the plugin to the list of plugins for Oh-My-Zsh to load:
+2. Add the plugin to the list of plugins to load (within `.zshrc`):
     ```sh
     plugins=(zsh-autosuggestions) # or plugins+= if you're using other plugins
     ```